FreeMarker Document Templates for TrueContext Data

 • contentType—The file type, such as image/jpeg or application/pdf.

 • bytes—The actual content of the attachment, Base64-encoded.
+In a PDF, Word, or HTML custom layout, displays the image.

 Syntax Examples